Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Projective Resolutions of Simple Modules

 \section{Projective Resolutions of Simple Modules}

 We now turn to some more complicated results.
 Here we will prove that projective resolutions of simple modules over the dessin order $\Lambda$ completely recover the dessin, without any other information required.
-We give an explicit description of such resolutions and we show classifying dessin orders with given normalization is equivalent to classifying dessins with given monodromy group.
+We give an explicit description of such resolutions and we show classifying dessin orders with given normalization is equivalent to classifying dessins with given monodromy group.\footnote{The results in this section may be used to obtain results on Beilinson's conjectures using the Serre-Swann Theorem and a mixture of algebraic and topological K-theory.
+This is studied in ongoing work.}

 In this section we denote by $P^{\bullet}$ a complex of projective modules

 over some algebra $\Lambda$.
 Let $\Lambda = \Lambda(C)$ be an order given by the constellation $C=[\sigma, \alpha, \phi]$.

 \begin{theorem} \begin{enumerate} \item The indecomposable projective modules $P_{e} = P_{\alpha^{i,j}_{k,l}}$ have radical